Parenting Foster Kids with Challenging Behaviors

 Very often, foster children have come into care specifically because they have experienced abuse or neglect.
 Those experiences and other kinds of trauma that may have occurred in their home, including being removed from their birth family, can and often do influence how a child behaves.

-Creating a Family has a many resources to help parents effectively meet the needs of their foster children who are struggling with difficult behavior.
-A few that we think you might find particularly helpful are:
+Creating a Family has many resources to help you who are Parenting Foster Kids with Challenging Behaviors.
+Here are a few of our more recent resources that you might find particularly helpful:

-Scroll down to the bottom of the page for more resources that Creating a Family offers in the form of blogs, radio interviews/podcasts, tip sheets, fact sheets, and Q & A’s with experts on the topic of Parenting Kids with Challenging Behaviors.
+Scroll down to the bottom of the page for more resources that Creating a Family offers in the form of blogs, radio interviews/podcasts, tip sheets, fact sheets, and Q & A’s with experts for support in Parenting Kids with Challenging Behaviors.